 You must apply for your reentry permit before leaving the United States.
 The first step in this process is to fill out Form I-131, issued by U.S. Citizenship and Immigration Services (USCIS).

-This form is used for various different types of applications for travel documents, such as for people applying for Refugee Travel Documents, so simply don't fill out the portions that don't apply to you.
+This form is used for various different types of applications for travel documents, such as for people applying for Refugee Travel Documents, so simply skip over (don't fill out) the portions that don't apply to you.

 You'll also need to gather the following to include when submitting your Form I-131.

 You'll need to submit your application to USCIS by mail, using the address given on its website for Form I-131.

 It typically takes USCIS anywhere from 90 days to seven months to make a decision on a reentry permit.
 For that reason, USCIS says that you should apply well in advance of your travel; at the very latest, 60 days before you depart.

 You can check the status of USCIS's processing of your reentry permit on the USCIS My Case Status page.